 What is Coquito?

-Puerto Rican coquito is sometimes compared to eggnog since they are both creamy, usually spiked with alcohol, and served during the holidays.
-However, while eggnog requires the use of eggs, coquito does not (although you can find recipes that do include eggs).
+Puerto Rican coquito is sometimes compared to eggnog or rompope since all three have a creamy consistency, are usually spiked with alcohol, and served during the holidays.
+However, while eggnog and rompope require the use of eggs, coquito does not (although you can find recipes that do include eggs).

 The drink is served cold and considered a cocktail.
 However, it can certainly be served without alcohol making it a great sweet treat that even kids will enjoy.